urda/website/_posts/2010-10-08-mvvm-more-than-a-cool-acronym.md

 From on overall point of view, the Model View ViewModel paradigm tries to blend the separation of functional development that MVC offers while implementing the power of XAML and WPF by controlling where data is manipulated.
 Basically, MVVM brings the code needed to alter the UI very close to the ViewModel and Model with data bindings, allowing for very little to no code having to be written in the actual XAML UI files.

-Let&#8217;s go ahead and break down the individual portions of the MVVM architecture.
+Let's go ahead and break down the individual portions of the MVVM architecture.
 I made a simple diagram (displayed bellow) that demonstrates the relationships between each portion:

 <img class="aligncenter size-full wp-image-1030" title="MVVM Diagram, Created by Peter Urda" src="http://www.peter-urda.com/wp/wp-content/uploads/2010/10/MVVM-Diagram_By-Urda.png" alt="MVVM Diagram, Created by Peter Urda" width="552" height="347" />